rishabh-goel/OOPS-Assignment-4/README.md

 17. An abstract class can inherit from another abstract class and implement interfaces where all interfaces and the abstract class have methods with the same signatures
 18. An abstract class can implement interfaces
 19. An abstract class can inherit from a concrete class
+20. An exception is caught only if that exception has been thrown
+21. Exception Class needs to be created first before throwing or catching an exception
+22. Always create 1 field inside the Exception class definition to hold the exception message